Gabisonfire/deckster/README.md

 ## To do

 - error handling
-- doc -> general, plugin dev
+- doc -> general, plugin dev -> from deckster import update_key_image if refresh needed
 - pip package
 - github action
 - on timer